-Check with your Employer/Plan Administrator or your Summary Plan Description to determine whether this plan is subject to spousal consent requirements.
+Check with your Employer/Plan Administrator or Summary Plan Description to determine whether your plan is subject to spousal consent requirements.
 If spousal consent is required, complete this section.
-Otherwise skip to Section G.

-You must have your spouse's signature notarized or have a plan representative witness your spouse's signature if your vested account balance is greater than \$5,000.
-However, if the vested account balance is less than \$5,000 spousal consent is not required.
+If your plan is not subject to spousal consent requirements, skip to Section I. Please note: You must have your spouse's signature notarized or have a plan representative witness your spouse's signature if your vested account balance is greater than \$5,000 and your plan provides for joint and survivor annuities.
+However, if your vested account balance is less than \$5,000 spousal consent is not required.